drew-anello/DSA-Guide/README.md

 **<u>It's O(N) Here's Why</u>**

-1. Growth is with respect to the input
-2. Constants are dropped
 <br>
 **O(2N) -> O(N)** This makes sense because Big O is meant to describe the upper bound of the algorithm **(the growth of the algorithm)**.
 The constant eventually becomes irrelevant.